 I am very proud of my heritage.
 My family, especially the women, have always done what was needed to survive.
 Without my brave descendants, we would still be in England ruled by a family monarchy.
-We have escaped imprisonment, famine, traveled oceans and land to find a place to belong and live our lives free and happy.
+We have escaped imprisonment, famine, traveled oceans and wild land to find a place to belong and live our lives free and happy.
 My family has benefited from their strife.
-We have a successful farm that we own and quite a large and happy family.
-As the oldest child in a large family, I help my parents as much as I can.
+This farm has allowed my family happiness for generations just like my great-grandmother Esther had envisioned.
+As the oldest child in a large family, I help my parents on the farm as much as I can.

-Then in 1930, our luck began to change.
-The stock market crash didn’t affect us much out here in the West, but then the drought started.
+In 1930, our luck began to change.
+The stock market crash did not affect us much out here in the West, but then the drought started.
 With the passing year, the drought affected our crops and created a storm that devastated most of what remained.
-Robert and our fathers decided to travel from Kansas to the big city to see what factory work they could get, while we stay behind and tried to get our farms running again.
+Despite knowing the crash had effected some of the jobs up north, Robert and our fathers decided to travel from Kansas to the big city to see what factory work they could get.
+The women and children were to stay behind and try to get our farms running again.
 We hoped that some of us would have enough luck to find a way to survive through the next winter.

 Our trip started out quite well considering there were six of us.
 You might even say it was boring.
 We avoided most of the towns choosing to sleep under the stars.
 None of us were a stranger to the wide-open night and knew well how to take care of ourselves.
 Simply put, we followed in the footsteps of our ancestors.

 One week after we started our journey, my sister Grace and I had just put the fire out and tucked in for the night when I heard a small noise.
 Now granted in the open like this, people often hear scary noises for any number of real or imagined reasons, but I was an expert at animals and could tell it was nothing like that.

 Grace turned to me and said in a whisper, “What was that?”

 Putting my finger to my mouth to quiet her, we quietly rose and peeked out of our wagon.
 We were just in time to see two men whisking away our horses.